Orbi home mesh wifi system: Pros, cons and tips

 Energy conservation both benefit you and the environment

-If we could reduce the electricity usage of our dishwashers, even a very small amount, it would make a big impact on preserving our natural resources.
+If we could reduce the electricity usage of our dishwashers, even a very small amount, it would greatly impact preserving our natural resources.

-For example, if 9000 households would manage to save as little as 10 Watts per day (0,01 kWh) in dishwashers electricity usage, that would add to 32850 Kilowatt hour (kWh) saved per year.
+For example, if 9000 households save as little as 10 Watts per day (0,01 kWh) in dishwasher electricity usage, that would add to 32850 Kilowatt hours (kWh) saved per year.

 9000 households x 0,01 kWh per day x 365 days per year